Recoskie/JDasm/README.md

 Help, and documentation.
 ------------------------------------------------------------

+Main Page: <a href="https://recoskie.github.io/J-Disassembly/">Link</a><br />
-Using J-Disassembly Basics: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Basics.html">Link</a><br />
+J-Disassembly Basics: <a href="https://recoskie.github.io/J-Disassembly/docs/Basics.html">Link</a><br />
-Machine code: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Machine.html">Link</a><br />
+Machine code: <a href="https://recoskie.github.io/J-Disassembly/docs/Machine.html">Link</a><br />
-High Level Code: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Code.html">Link</a>
+High Level Code: <a href="https://recoskie.github.io/J-Disassembly/docs/Code.html">Link</a>

 ------------------------------------------------------------
 Running the application.
 ------------------------------------------------------------

-To run the application you only need the <a href="https://github.com/Recoskie/JFH-Disassembly/raw/master/JFHApp.jar">JFHApp.jar</a> file.
+To run the application you only need the <a href="https://github.com/Recoskie/J-Disassembly/raw/master/JFHApp.jar">JFHApp.jar</a> file.
 It does not install to the system.

 You can also download the project.
 Clone the entire project if you wish to make changes, or have a copy of the source code.